-- 1. Planning services.
-The provider must - a. participate on planning team to the extent requested by the recipient; - b. provide information about the provider's services and activities - i. in plain language and in a manner accessible to the recipient, taking into consideration disabilities or limited English proficiency; and - ii. sufficient for the recipient to make informed choices regarding services and activities; and - c. inform the recipient of the provider's processes for - i. discussing or requesting changes to the provider's services and activities; and - ii. solving conflicts or disagreements with the provider.

-2. Interactions with recipients.
+1. Planning services.

 The provider must

+- a. participate on the planning team to the extent requested by the recipient; - b. provide information about the provider's services and activities - i. in plain language and in a manner accessible to the recipient, taking into consideration disabilities or limited English proficiency; - ii. sufficient for the recipient to make informed choices regarding services and activities; - c. inform the recipient of the provider's processes for - i. discussing or requesting changes to the provider's services and activities; and - ii. solving conflicts or disagreements with the provider. - 2.
+Interactions with recipients.

+The provider must

-- a. optimize recipient initiative, autonomy, and independence in making choices; - b. facilitate recipient choices regarding daily activities, and the direct service workers with whom the recipient would prefer to interact; - c. support recipient choices regarding cultural interests and access to community activities; and - d. meet with the recipient at times and locations convenient for the recipient in regard to discussing or requesting changes to services or activities, and to solving conflicts or disagreements.
+- a. optimize recipient initiative, autonomy, and independence in making choices; - b. facilitate recipient choices regarding daily activities and the direct care workers that the recipient prefers; - c. support recipient choices regarding cultural interests and access to community activities; and d. meet with the recipient at times and locations convenient for the recipient in regard to discussing or requesting changes to services or activities, and to solving conflicts or disagreements.